- Acute trauma: fall, blow, dislocation

 - Pain at night, especially when lying on the shoulder

-- Cracking, grinding, or a “pinching” sensation during movement
+- Clicking, rubbing, or a “pinching” sensation during movement

 - Feeling of instability, as if the shoulder is “giving way”

-- Pain that radiates from the shoulder joint into the upper arm, neck, or back
+- Pain radiating from the shoulder joint into the upper arm, neck, or back

 - Tendon tears of the rotator cuff, e.g., degenerative or after an accident